getpelican/pelican-plugins/liquid_tags/Readme.md

       pip install ipython==2.4.1

+> It's worth trying later versions of IPython.
+I've had success with `ipython==6.2.1` as well.

+Make sure you have also nbconvert installed:

+      pip install nbconvert

 After running Pelican on content containing an IPython notebook tag, a file called `_nb_header.html` will be generated in the main directory.
+The first time, you might encounter the following error:

+	FileNotFoundError: [Errno 2] No such file or directory: '_nb_header.html'

+In that case, create the empty file first, and retry:

+	touch _nb_header.html

 The content of this file should be included in the header of your theme.
 An easy way to accomplish this is to add the following to your theme’s header template…

       {% if EXTRA_HEADER %}
       {{ EXTRA_HEADER }}
       {% endif %}

-… and in your settings file, include the line:
+… and in your settings file, if you use legacy python include the line:

       EXTRA_HEADER = open('_nb_header.html').read().decode('utf-8')

+If you use pyton 3.4+, use the following line:

+      EXTRA_HEADER = open('_nb_header.html').read()

 This will insert the proper CSS formatting into your generated document.